PrimWILL/Stop_Cheating/README.md

 $ java -jar cocotoyolo.jar "coco/annotations/instances_val2017.json" "/usr/home/madmax/coco/images/val2017/" "car,truck,bus" "coco/yolo"
 ```

+## How to install Yolo Mark
+1. Download labeling tool.
+: If you want to use custom dataset, you should mark bounded boxes of the object in your custom image.
+There's [Yolo Mark](https://github.com/AlexeyAB/Yolo_mark) which is marking bounded boxes of objects in images for training Yolo v3 and v2.

+2. Execute yolo_mark.sln
+: After download Yolo Mark, please execute `yolo_mark.sln` in Yolo_mark folder.
+If you don't have MSVC, then please download [MSVC](https://visualstudio.microsoft.com/ko/downloads/) to open the sln file.

+3. Set preferences
+: There are something to change preferences.
+First, change build environment default into `Release/x64`.
+Open the project property pages.
+In `C/C++ -> General -> Additional Include Directories`, modify OpenCV path.
+You can download OpenCV in [here](https://opencv.org/releases/).
+Also, in `Linker -> General -> Additional Include Directories`, modify link path.

+4. Build project
+: Build yolo_mark project.
+If you set preferences properly, then it builds successfully.

+5. Execute yolo_mark.cmd
+: If you built project successfully, then execute `yolo_mark.cmd` in `Yolo_mark -> x64 -> Release` folder.

+## How to make custom Yolo dataset
+1.

 ## 자료 모음
 * [YOLO](https://pjreddie.com/darknet/yolo/) : 여기에서 yolo 여러 버전의 모델과 weights를 다운받을 수 있음.